-The REMEDY® Stemmed Knee Spacer should not be implanted if the existing implant cannot be completely removed.
+The REMEDY® Knee Spacer should not be implanted if the existing implant cannot be completely removed.

-The REMEDY Stemmed Knee Spacer is comprised of two components (femoral component, tibial component).
-If necessary, REMEDY Stem Extension Component or REMEDY Tibial Insert Wedge can be used.
+The REMEDY® Knee Spacer is comprised of two components (femoral component, tibial component) or three components (femoral component, tibial component and tibial insert wedge).
 It is important not to use the individual components alone within the anatomy.

-The REMEDY® Stemmed Knee Spacer must not be rinsed or cleaned with liquids prior to implanting.
+The REMEDY® Knee Spacer must not be rinsed or cleaned with liquids prior to implanting.

-The REMEDY[®] Stemmed Knee Spacer should not be used in areas that contain osteosynthesis implants that may interfere with the device and its mechanical function.
+The REMEDY^0 Knee Spacer should not be used in areas that contain osteosynthesis implants that may interfere with the device and its mechanical function.

-The REMEDY® Stemmed Knee Spacer must not remain implanted for more than 180 days.
+The REMEDY® Knee Spacer must not remain implanted for more than 180 days.
 The operative area should be rigorously irrigated and rinsed after device extraction to remove all cement debris prior to implantation of the permanent prosthesis or other surgical procedures (fusion, resection arthroplasty, etc.).
 Survival of the revision implant may be jeopardized if cement and/or bone debris are not thoroughly removed.
 The device has specific indications for use.
 Thus its use under conditions other than the intended ones is unlikely to provide any benefit to the patient, and increases the risk of developing drug-resistant bacteria.